Dog and Cat Cremation: What’s the Difference — If Any?

 The question is common in living rooms and vet clinics alike.
-A family, still raw from goodbye, asks quietly:

-“So… does it work differently for a dog?
+“So… Does it work differently for a dog?
 For a cat?”

 It's a very human thing to ask.
 And it comes from love.